 - Tabe from Popcorn Avatar is the class rep in Kurando's class.

-- Manami from Centaur no Nayami is a textbook example.
+- Manami Mitami from Centaur no Nayami is a textbook example.
 She treats her classmates not much different from how she treats her little sisters.
-Her short introduction in chapter 01 even says she born for the role.
+Her short introduction in chapter 01 even says she is born for the role.

 - Fukiyose Seiri from A Certain Magical Index is shown onscreen to admonish delinquent classmates and represent their class in school functions.
 However, she's not the Class Representative, strictly speaking.
 The real Class Representative is actually Aogami Pierce, whose carefree mannerisms and perversions make him a complete subversion of this trope.

 - Subverted with Tsukune from Rosario + Vampire who was chosen against his protests, never showed any authority and his position hasn't been mentioned in quite a while.